anythread/gsoc/README.md

 resourceId = 'demo' // any string/content hash that represents the resource to which the Personal Storage record will be associated.

-// initialize object that will read and write the GSOC according to the passed consensus/configuration const informationSignal = new InformationSignal(beeUrl, {
+// initialize object that will read and write the GSOC according to the passed consensus/configuration informationSignal = new InformationSignal(beeUrl, {
   postageBatchId,
   consensus: {
     id,